Calvin Harris: Personal life

 Harris dated British singer Rita Ora from 2013 to June 2014.
 He started dating American model Aarika Wolf in 2014, after Wolf appeared in the music video for his song "Blame".
 They broke up in 2015.
 From March 2015 to June 2016, Harris dated American singer Taylor Swift.
 He and Wolf got back together in 2017, and broke up in 2022.
-In January 2022, Harris started dating British presenter Vick Hope and in May they got engaged.
+In January 2022, Harris started dating television presenter Vick Hope.
+They married on 9 September 2023.
+On 30 April 2025, it was announced that Harris and Hope were expecting their first child together.
+On 4 August, Harris posted on Instagram that he and his wife had welcomed their first child, a son.

 Harris stopped drinking alcohol in 2008, stating, "I wasn't an alcoholic or anything like that, but it was clearly affecting what I do."
 He is a supporter of his hometown football team Queen of the South and Liverpool.

-Harris considered writing a song to celebrate the team reaching the 2008 Scottish Cup Final, but the idea was scrapped due to the time constraints of recording his 2009 album Ready for the Weekend.
-Queen of the South were defeated 3-2 versus Rangers.
+Harris considered writing a song to celebrate the former reaching the 2008 Scottish Cup Final, but the idea was scrapped due to the time constraints of recording his 2009 album Ready for the Weekend.